lab9k/ParkCoin/README.md

  Those parking tokens can even be bought beforehand with ether.

 ## The implementation
 The application was made by [lab9k](https://github.com/lab9k) especially for the city of Ghent.

-Registrations on the ethereum contract are automatically caught by the back-end system (discover more at our other repository: [lab9k/ParkingREST](https://github.com/lab9k/ParkingREST)).
+Registrations of the 'Park' event on the ethereum contract are automatically caught by the REST api.
+A simple GET request to this api will return all the registered timestamps for each region for a given license plate.
+Discover more at our other repository: [lab9k/ParkingREST](https://github.com/lab9k/ParkingREST).

 ### The contract
 The backbone of our dapp is our smart contract, via which anyone can buy parking tokens and paying for parking with those.